funding

 • To inspire more 8&U players within Bucks onto the performance and competition pathway.

-In order to achieve these goals, along with the funding, there will on and off court get togethers for coaches and players, support from our County Performance Officer and team competitions in the form of the Aspirantes Cup for participating players.
+In order to achieve these goals, along with the funding, there will be on and off court get togethers for coaches and players, support from our County Performance Officer and team competitions in the form of the Aspirantes Cup for participating players.

 If your club is interested in applying for Aspirantes funding, please have a look at the below documents for more information, criteria and the application form.
 If you would like more information on the Aspirantes Programme, please contact our County Performance Officer, Jemima King: cpo@buckstennis.com